 Suitability Guidelines

-Suitability information is required to determine whether the recommended product is appropriate for the applicant.
-Annuity cases are assessed based on individual circumstances.
 If the applicant fails to provide the required suitability data, Axonic Insurance cannot complete its review and will reject the application.

 Liquidity and Financial Thresholds

-For applicants aged 65 and older:
+For applicants aged 65 and older, cases may be rejected if:

 After purchase, applicant has less than $50,000 in liquid net worth

-For applicants aged 64 and younger:
+For applicants aged 64 and younger, cases may be rejected if:

 After purchase, applicant has less than $50,000 in liquid net worth and has an income less than $75,001